-The Cadet Program was created to introduce young people to law enforcement as a career opportunity.
-The Cadet Program was first organized by the Boy Scouts of America in 1964 and was known as Explorer Scouts.
+The Explorer Program was created to introduce young people to law enforcement as a career opportunity.
+The Explorer Program was first organized by the Boy Scouts of America in 1964 and was known as Explorer Scouts.
 The Explorer Program was introduced to Marina in the late 1970’s.
 At that time the Explorer program was administered by Officers of the department who volunteered their time.
 In 2008 the program joined with the Marina Police Department's Police Activities League.
-With the change of sponsors, the name Explorers was changed to Cadets.

 The Marina Police Department in association with the Police Activities League is committed to maintaining an outstanding career training program for its police cadets.
 The individual's personal initiative is the most decisive factor in his or her success.

-The purpose and goals of the Cadet program in the Marina Police Department are:
+The purpose and goals of the Explorer program in the Marina Police Department are:

 - To recruit qualified young adults who have an interest in law enforcement.